How to marry a star: probabilistic constraints for meaning in context: Situation description systems for word meaning in context

-In this paper we only consider a simple fragment of DRT, where the set of conditions consists of atomic formulas and negated atomic formulas.
-This makes it easy to model the condition set as generated from latent variables.
+In this paper we only consider a simple fragment of DRT, where the set of conditions consists of atomic formulas and negated atomic formulas, as this simplifies the link between the DRS and graphical model parts of the representation.
 We refer to this fragment of DRT as \emph{eDRT}, short for existential conjunctive DRT, as it cannot represent either universal quantifiers or disjunctions.
 We also only consider a simple fragment of the English language, of the form \textit{a Noun Verbed} or \textit{a Noun Verbed a Noun}, where the nouns denote objects, determiners are all indefinite, we only use singular forms and ignore phenomena like tense and aspect.
 For such sentences of English, the DRSs are actually eDRSs.
-We use a Neo-Davidsonian representation, with discourse referents for both entities and events, as exemplified above, so we restrict ourselves to only unary and binary predicate symbols.
+We use a Neo-Davidsonian representation, with discourse referents for both entities and events, as exemplified above, and restrict ourselves to only unary and binary predicate symbols.

 Formally, eDRSs are defined as follows.
 Let $REF$ be a set of discourse referents, and $PS$ a finite set of predicate symbols with arities of either one or two.
 In the following definition, $x_i$ ranges over the set $REF$, and $F$ over the set of predicate symbols $PS$.
 The language of \emph{eDRSs} (existential and conjunctive DRSs) is defined by: